 - from the Route Name drop-down list, choose the route where the event's from measure value will be located.

 - Use the Select a Route on the Map tool to choose the route on the map.

 Only routes that are part of the chosen line can be selected.

 - Provide the intended start location for the new linear event along the route using any of the following options:

 - Type the value in the Measure text box.

 - Use the Select from Measure on the Map tool to choose the from measure value along the route on the map.

-If you type the From measure value, you can choose the unit for that value using the drop-down arrow.
+If you type the from measure value, you can choose the unit for that value using the drop-down arrow.
 The from measure value is converted to LRS units before saving the newly added events.
-For example, the LRS is in miles and you typed 528 feet as the From measure value.
+For example, the LRS is in miles and you typed 528 feet as the from measure value.
 The newly added events will have a from measure value of 0.1 miles, because 528 feet equals 0.1 miles.

 A green plus symbol appears at the selected location on the map.